 When it comes to Scandi design, natural branches and foliage are Christmas decor staples.
 To create a focal point, a few foraged branches and sprays of pine can be much simpler alternative to a Christmas tree, especially where space is limited.
 So, if you’re looking for ideas for the ‘no tree Christmas tree’, these 10 looks have a fresh Nordic feel.

 Natural wreaths have been popular at Christmas for centuries, typically made from evergreens that are able to survive the harshest winters.
 Getting a real wreath made up by your local florist will give you the chance to bring all kinds of festive scents into the home such as eucalyptus, pine and even citrus.
 Pictured is a lovely design from The Indytute Experiences* who put on classes to make your own.

+Scandi interior design is renowned for its use of natural materials.
 These twig stars are another typically Scandinavian decoration and as you can see from the video below, are very easy to make.
 As usual, drape with fairy lights and prop up on a side table or fireplace.
 Image via Houzz.

 Neptune styled this Scandi inspired Christmas table setting by suspending a huge branch from the ceiling.
 Providing you have some way of hanging it securely, it’s a clever alternative for creating impact in a smaller space, without the need for a Christmas tree.

 If you don’t have a beautiful period fireplace to hang your Christmas stockings on (and Santa will just have to find another way in) The Merrythought may have found an alternative.
-This simple DIY is a lovely way to jazz up a white wall.
+This simple DIY is great way to jazz up a white wall.
 Keep it plain or add as much extra greenery as you wish.

 Pines in a line